 The most suitable type of lighting in your lighting plan will depend on the area to be lit:

-• soft lighting might be provided in the lawn, near the flowerbeds, hedges, or plants
+- soft lighting might be provided on the lawn, near the flowerbeds, hedges, or plants

-Spotlights might be used for hedges, swimming pools or walkways, and specimen species, softer lamps for enclosed structures such as patios and summer houses.
+Spotlights might be used for hedges, swimming pools or walkways, and specimen species, while softer lamps might be used for enclosed structures such as patios and summer houses.
 The figure below shows a variety of lighting styles applied in a SketchUp model derived from a gCADPlus design.

 This small movie shows how to download a palette of extra symbols to gCADPlus and use them in a developing design.